-Net investment in capital assets increased 6.8% from 2021-2022 to 2022-2023.
-This is primarily from payment of outstanding debt.
+Net investment in capital assets increased 11.8% from 2022-2023 to 2023-2024.
+This is primarily from payment of outstanding debt and the continued capital project.

 An additional portion of the District's net position represents resources that are subject to external restrictions on how they may be used.
 The restricted portion is restricted for debt, capital projects and various legal reserves.